Topics on this page

-The Maryland Department of Human Resources (DHR) is the state agency that oversees the foster care program across the state.
-Each county (including the City of Baltimore) has its own local Department of Social Services (“DSS”).
-These departments are run by the county, but report to the DHR.
+The Maryland Department of Human Services (DHS) is the state agency that oversees the foster care program across the state.
+Each county and Baltimore City has its own local Department of Social Services (“DSS”).
+Each county and Baltimore City runs these departments but report to the DHS.

 - Parental supervision and support;

 - Food, shelter, and clothing;